3d Chern--Simons matter theories from generalized Argyres--Douglas theories: theory

 with $i=1,\cdots,N-1$.
 Here we set $\phi^{(1)}_{0} =\phi^{(1)}_{N}=\phi^{(2)}_{0} =\phi^{(2)}_{N} =\tilde{\varphi}_{0}=\tilde{\varphi}_{N}=1$.
 The magnetic charges of the monopole operators $V^{(l)}_i, \tilde{V}^{(l)}_i$ and $V_i, \tilde{V}_i$ are listed in Table~\ref{table:chargeA2An}.

-Note that, when the above terms are added to the superpotential, the classical R-symmetry is broken since the monopole operators are charged under the R-symmetry \eqref{eq:RchargeV}.
-However, the following linear combination of the UV R-symmetry and topological symmetries is preserved:
+Note that, when the above terms are added to the superpotential, the reference R-symmetry is broken since the monopole operators are charged under the R-symmetry \eqref{eq:RchargeV}.
+However, the following linear combination of the reference R-symmetry and topological symmetries is preserved:

 where $J_{x^{(l)}_i}$ $(l=1,2)$, $J_{y_i}$ and $J_{\tilde{y}_i}$ are topological charges associated with $U(1)$ gauge groups corresponding to $x^{(l)}_i$ $(l=1,2)$, $y_i$ and $\tilde{y}_i$, respectively.
 Indeed, each term of \eqref{eq:dressmono} has precisely charge two for this linear combination, which means that \eqref{eq:RIR2} can be identified as the preserved R-charge of the theory perturbed by the superpotential.